mbklassen/Asteroid-Pop/README.md

 The code in this project is free to use and distibute.

 To set this project up, download and install Godot (this game was built in version 3.4.2).
-Start a new project in Godot and copy these files into the file path for your new project.
+Start a new project and copy these files into the file path for your new project.
 Alternatively, you can import these files from the Godot project manager.